Infinite reduced words and the Tits boundary of a Coxeter group: Infinite reduced words and the limit weak order

 Define a partial preorder on infinite reduced words by $\ii \leq \jj$ if and only if $\jj \to \ii$.
+Note that by Lemma \ref{l:LP}, we have $\ii \leq \jj$ if and only if $\Inv(\ii) \subset \Inv(\jj)$.
 This preorder descends to a partial order on braid equivalence classes of infinite reduced words, called the {\it limit weak order} in \cite{Lam-Pylyavskyy}.
 We let $(\limW,\leq)$ denote the set of equivalence classes of infinite reduced words in $W$, equipped with the limit weak order.